 1. Take a Trip to Wat Phra Si Sanphet

-Thais have considered the temple as a spiritual center for a very long time and currently it is considered as the Ayutthaya province’s symbol.
-The main structures of the monastery are ranged East West.
+Thais have considered the temple as a spiritual center for a very long time and currently, it is considered as the Ayutthaya province’s symbol.
+The main structures of the monastery are ranged from East to West.

 You will have to pay a fee of 50 Baht to gain access to the temple.
 It is open every day of the week from 8 AM to 6 PM.
 You can easily access the temple by bicycle or Tuk-Tuk, for 30 Baht or so, from the town’s center.

 You can find the Wat Mahathat monastery in the middle part of Ayutthaya at the subdistrict of Tha Wasukri.
 It is placed around the same place as Wat Ratchaburana, standing on the Khlong Pratu Khao Pluak’s west bank.

 The temple preserved relics of Buddha, and seated Buddhism’s Supreme Patriarch, making it the focal point of Buddhism for the kingdom.
 The king completed various important ceremonies in it as it was a royal temple, such as the Royal Kathin.